Introduction

 Getting the data into R

-We will be using the spdep and spreg packages, here version: spdep, version 1.3-1, 2023-11-03, the sf package and the tmap package.
+We will be using the spdep and spreg packages, here version: spdep, version 1.3-6, 2024-08-31, the sf package and the tmap package.
 The data from the sources referred to above is documented in the help page for the nc.sids data set in spData.
 The actual data, included in a shapefile of the county boundaries for North Carolina were made available in the maptools package 1.
 These data are known to be geographical coordinates (longitude-latitude in decimal degrees) and are assumed to use the NAD27 datum.
+The ESRI Shapefile is deprecated, and was replaced here by a GeoPackage, written from reading the original files in spData 2.3.1:

 library(spdep)